Canaceoides

 Habitat

-Coastal marine environments, particularly sandy beaches and rocky shorelines. are typically found in the supralittoral zone, the area above high tide mark where decaying seaweed and other debris accumulate.
+Coastal marine environments, particularly sandy beaches and rocky shorelines. are typically found in the supralittoral zone, the area above high tide mark where decaying seaweed and other organic debris accumulate.

 Distribution